lambdamore/lambdamore.github.io/posts/WRFAR.md

 By indicating the comparability between the elusive atmospheric dynamic pattern to the common "river", the AR name hit a big success in marketing meteorology to the public.
 However, popularity comes with misunderstandings.
 The name "river" leaves the impression of long travelling moisture contributing to the heavy precipitation, which is proved to be misleading through idealized case study and Lagrangian analysis.

 Below we apply a dynamical downscaling model, *Weather Research Forecast-Advanced Research WRF*(WRF-ARW), to study the circulation dynamics and its associated precipitation distribution of a typical AR event in the West Coast United States.
-The purpose of this practice is to illustrate the extratropical cyclone theory and prepare myself for the upcoming work of assimilating remote sensing precipitation data for better winter storm dynamical simulations.
+The purpose of this practice is to illustrate the extratropical cyclone theory and prepare myself for the upcoming work of assimilating remote sensing precipitation data for better winter storm dynamical simulation and forecast.

 ## Related Works

-ARs in the  West Coast United States have been intensively observed and investigated given its significant positive/negative influences for the region, especially under the recent 2011-2016 California Drought scenario.
+ARs in the  West Coast United States have been intensively observed and investigated given its significant positive/negative influences, especially under the recent 2011-2016 California Drought scenario.

+remote sensing, gauge, aircraft...

 Field observations